sebescudie/Webinars.UsingNugets/README.md

 - We'll need to adapt a few things : create conversion operation for Vectors, change `MutableList<T>` to `Spread<T>`, etc
 - Now, let's create a document that has a reference to our `VL.2d.Physics` document : see how the forwarded class appear in the node browser
 - Let's write some documentation for the utils we've created

+## 4. In a nutshell

+- Go to Github
+- Read tests
+- When you don't know a type, look for it in the node browser
+- Go upstream